 “Password” is not a secure password.
 That may seem like the most obvious statement in the world.
-Yet for some strange reason, “password” is still the 8th most popular password choice.
-The recent study from Keeper Security revealed other gems like “123456” and “querty” on their Top 25 list of the most popular (and most hacked) passwords.
+Yet for some strange reason, “password” is still the 4th most popular password choice, according to an annual study from SplashData.
+Here are the other gems from their Top 10 most popular (and most hacked) password list.

 Good security comes from good planning, so you need to carefully consider how to handle customer information in order to be successful.
 It’s your responsibility to make your customers feel safe and let them know that they can trust you.
 A large part of that is keeping your own computer systems safe.
 Because if you can’t protect your software, how can you protect sensitive customer information?